zignartech/zentangle-wasp/README.md

 * The SC chooses an image randomly and returns it’s id to the player.

-* The player tags the image and sends the tagging data to the SC, witch stores it.
+* The player tags the image and sends the tagging data to the SC, which stores it.

 * After many players have tagged images, the researcher decides to end the round.

-* The SC takes all the tagging data and, for every image, calculates clusters of four dimentional points representing the tags.
-Small clusters get discarted as invalid tags.
+* The SC takes all the tagging data and, for every image, calculates clusters of four dimensional points representing the tags.
+Small clusters get discarded as invalid tags.
 Then, it pays for every valid tag equally with the money placed by the researcher.

 * The SC calculates the player’s ranking based on the valid tag’s distance to the center of their respective clusters.
 It proceeds to order a list of all players with a valid tag, given their best tag (with the shortest distance to the cluster’s center).
-The best players get exponentially better payouts, allways proportional to their cumullative bets.
+The best players get exponentially better payouts, always proportional to their cumulative bets.

 Now, let’s dive deeper into the details.

 ## Structure
-The smart contract consists of four main functions: createRound , requestPlay , sendTags and endGame plus three functions related to the owner of the smart contract: init, setOwner and withdraw.
+The smart contract consists of four main functions: createRound, requestPlay, sendTags and endGame plus three functions related to the owner of the smart contract: init, setOwner and withdraw.
 There are also state variables that store key information for the functioning of the SC:

 ```
 "state": {